Grant Approval & Preparation Process

 The process of writing a proposal and developing a budget typically takes 2-3 weeks, depending on the funder’s requirements, the nature of your project, your workload, and that of the Office of Grants & Resource Development.

-6. At least 3 weeks prior to submitting your proposal, you will need to alert the Business Office that they will receive a budget to review within the following week.
+6. At least 3 weeks prior to submitting your proposal, the Office of Grants and Resource Development will alert the District Business Office that a budget is forthcoming and will require their review.

-7. At least 2 weeks prior to submitting your proposal, you will need to submit for review by the Business Office (a) your proposed budget, (b) the Grant Concept Approval Form (Form B), and (c) the Business Office Grants Briefing Form (Form C).
-The Dean of Grants & Resource Development will assist you in this process.
+7. At least 2 weeks prior to submitting your proposal, the Office of Grants and Resource Development will submit for review by the District Business Office (a) your proposed budget, (b) the Grant Concept Approval Form (Form B), and (c) the Business Office Grants Briefing Form (Form C).

 8. Once your budget is approved and the final signature is obtained on the Grant Concept Approval Form (Form B), the final stage is to work with the Dean of Grants & Resource Development to finalize and submit your proposal.
 Many systems are now online, and, as noted above, the Office of Grants & Resource Development is the only entity authorized to submit your proposal.